OfficeDev/VBA-content/VBA/Excel-VBA/articles/datafeedconnection-sourcedatafile-property-excel.md

 # DataFeedConnection.SourceDataFile Property (Excel)

 A path to the original file used to create the connection.
-In the case of an OData connection, this is the location of the *.atom or *.atomsvc file used to create the connection.  **String** Read/Write
+In the case of an OData connection, this is the location of the <em>.atom or *.atomsvc file used to create the connection.  **String</em>* Read/Write

 ## Syntax